Currently Documented Edition Signature and Seal Markings:

 Here, 紅, beni

-, is interpreted as a color descriptor and not as part of a species name.
+, lit. 'red, crimson' but used for 'pink' and 'rose' as well, is interpreted as a color descriptor, and not as part of a species name.

 Red-billed Leiothrix (Pekin Robin), Leiothrix lutea, 相思鳥, そうしちょう, ソウシチョウ, soushi-chou, lit. 'love-bird', is an exotic species often kept as a pet in Japan.